rkyzk/your-poetry/documents/README.md

 **Navigation Bars**

 <img src="./images/readme/NavigationBars.png" alt="navigation bars" width="600px" >

-_Navigation Bar at the top right_<br>
+_Navigation Bar at the top right_

 - For logged out users the navigation bar displays links to “Home”, “Contact”, “Sign in” and “Sign out” pages.
 - For logged in users, the avatar and the logged in user’s name are displayed in place of “Sign in” and “Sign up.”
 - Clicking the username shows a dropdown menu for “My Profile”, “My Poems”, “Poets I’m following”, “Poems I like” and “Sign out”.
 - I placed links to poems lists and a profile list that are specific to the current user in the top right dropdown menu.
 I placed links to other lists that are common to all users such as “New Poems” and “Popular poems” in the navigation bar on the left side.

-_Navigation Bar at the top left_<br>
+_Navigation Bar at the top left_

 - The second navigation bar is displayed on all pages except for sign in and sign up pages.
 (Users trying to sign in or sign up will not need this navigation bar.)
 - For logged out users, a dropdown menu “Poems” and a link “Search Profiles” are displayed.
 - For logged in users, the link to “Write Poems” will be displayed as well.
 This is hidden for logged out users because only logged in users can write poems.
 - Clicking the dropdown menu “Poems” will show links to “New Poems”, “Popular Poems”, “Poems by Categories” and “Search” pages.

-_Notes about both navigations_
+_Notes about both navigation bars_

-- Both navigation bars will be replaced by burger menus for screen sizes below 767px.<br>
+- Both navigation bars will be replaced by burger menus for screen sizes below 768px.
-- The names of all links clearly indicate what the destination pages are about.
+- The names of all links clearly indicate what the destination pages are about, making it easy for users to navigate through the app.

 **Footer**